axboe/fio/HOWTO.rst

 	I/O that completes.
 When writing to the disk log, that can quickly grow to a very large size.
 Setting this option makes fio average the each log entry over the specified period of time, reducing the resolution of the log.
-See :option:`log_max_value` as well.
+See :option:`log_window_value` as well.
 Defaults to 0, logging all entries.
 	Also see `Log File Formats`_.

 .. option:: log_hist_msec=int